Marketing design

 • Is it doable with the resources you have?

-You’re not selecting the winner yet, just testing what could work.
+You’re not selecting the winner yet, just testing what could work and how these directions are created from initial ideas.

 5. Prototype the concept